kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 the dynamic allocation of devices to requests made through extended resource and resource claims.
 No static partition of resources between extended resources and resource claims is needed.
-The kubelet and DRA driver has everything they need to admit and pass the allocated devices to the pod to run.
+The kubelet and DRA driver has everything they need to admit a pod and pass the allocated devices to the containers in the pod to run.

-Note the following cluster setup requirement and constraint:
+Note the following cluster setup configuration and constraint:

 * One node in cluster has a extended resource backed by DRA, and another node in the cluster has the same named extended resource backend by device plugin.